 United Way of the Lakeshore in Muskegon, Michigan, is offering the 5-Day Equity Challenge, an interactive digital resource to deepen understanding and willingness to confront racism.
 United Way of the Lakeshore also is engaging senior volunteers to pack Senior Care Packages which will be distributed to Meals on Wheels participants and is leading drives to collect and sort coats, hats, and food for people in need.

 Volunteers participating in MLK Day activities know that we all have a stake in what happens to others.
 Dr. King also wrote, “Life’s most persistent and urgent question is, ‘What are you doing for others?’”
 Creating a more just and fair society goes beyond short-term charity for a few, but volunteering is the first step toward a more just and equitable world.
-If you share that dream, we invite you to join a virtual or in-person volunteer opportunity in your area for this year's MLK Day of Service.
+If you share that dream, please contact your local United Way to explore how you can serve.